os-climate/OS-Climate-Community-Hub/README.md

 - **To report a Security concern and/or incident, please send an email to:** <security@os-climate.org>

-- **Governance Info:** the OS-C Governing Board meets on the 3rd Wednesday of every month.
-Premium members can name a person to serve on the Governing Board and the Technical Advisory Council (TAC).
-General members can select a person to represent them as a Board Observer, attending quarterly Governing Board meetings.

-Additionally, for every 4 General Members, one Board member will be elected to represent this cohort.
-Associate members can select a person to represent them as a Board Observer, attending quarterly Governing Board meetings.
-Additionally, Associate members can elect one Academic, one IGO, and one NGO member to represent them on the Governing Board.

-Physical Risk & Resilience, Data Commons, Portfolio Alignment, and Transition Analysis projects are governed by Technical Steering Committees (TSCs).
-The chair people (elected by project contributors) for these TSCs also serve as members of the TAC.

 For more information, including links to applicable charters, please see the on-boarding guide referenced above or visit <https://os-climate.org/governance//>.

 - **Policies:** OS-Climate abides by all of the following Linux Foundation policies: <https://www.linuxfoundation.org/policies/>